3 min read

 - Lotus Flower

-That said, whether your bouquet of blue flowers are “true-blue” or artificially created.
+That said, whether your bouquet of blue flowers is “true-blue” or artificially created.
 Sending someone blue flowers naturally carries its own unique significance and meaning to someone receiving them.

 What Sending Blue Flowers Communicates: